Melbourne United

 Melbourne United is an Australian professional basketball team based in Melbourne, Victoria.
 United compete in the National Basketball League (NBL) and play their home games at John Cain Arena.

-The team made their debut in the NBL in 1984 as the Melbourne Tigers, as an extension of the Melbourne Basketball Association (MBA).
-The franchise entered into private ownership in 2002, ending the team's relation with the MBA.
+The team made their debut in the NBL in 1984 as the Melbourne Tigers.
 The Tigers were led by coach Lindsay Gaze and his son Andrew from 1984 until 2005, with the pair guiding the Tigers to two championships in the 1990s.
 The pair were supported by fellow club legends such as Dave Simmons, Lanard Copeland and Mark Bradtke.
 Four consecutive NBL Grand Finals followed between 2006 and 2009, with championships coming in 2006 and 2008 behind the likes of Chris Anstey and Darryl McDonald.
-After 31 seasons of using the Melbourne Tigers name, the franchise was renamed Melbourne United in May 2014, a controversial change that was met with opposition by Tigers fans, former Tigers players and the wider NBL community.
-Four years later, the franchise won their first championship since adopting the Melbourne United name.
-The franchise won their sixth championship in 2021.
-Their six championships is second only to the Perth Wildcats (10) for most titles in NBL history.
+After 31 seasons known as the Melbourne Tigers, the franchise underwent a controversial rebrand in 2014, changing the name of the team to Melbourne United.
+United won NBL championships in 2018 and 2021.
+The franchise's six championships is second only to the Perth Wildcats (ten) for most titles in NBL history.

 Franchise history

+Early history

+The history of the Melbourne Tigers originated in 1931 with the birth of the Victorian Basketball Association (VBA).
+The Melbourne Tigers name was established in 1975 and the team debuted in the South East Australian Basketball League (SEABL) in 1981.
+After winning the SEABL championship in 1983, the Tigers joined the National Basketball League (NBL).